Xinji-Jinxi/BossKillTracker/README.md

 All tracked bosses are predefined and include all major dungeon, raid, and custom bosses.

 # Installation
-- Extract the addon to your WoW Interface/AddOns/ directory.
+- Extract the addon to your WoW "Interface/AddOns/" directory.
+- Remove the '-main' part from the folder name.
 - Enable the addon in the game’s AddOns menu.
 - Reload your UI or restart the game to begin tracking!